Termotasajero power station

 In November 2012 the Babcock & Wilcox Company (B&W) was awarded a $60 million contract to design and supply a 180 MW coal-fired boiler for Termotasajero Unit 2 for South Korean contractor Hyundai Engineering Co., Ltd. Plans called for delivery of the boiler by early 2014, and start-up of the new unit by late 2015.

 In an October 2014 interview with El Nuevo Siglo, Alejandro Castañeda, president of ANDEG (Colombia's national power generators' association), said that the second unit of Termotasajero was already 92% complete and on track for a December 2015 start-up date.
-Mr. Castañeda stated that the new unit would add 170 MW to Termotasajero's generating capacity.
+Mr. Castañeda stated that the new unit would add 170 MW to Termotasajero's generating capacity, while other sources have reported Unit II's capacity at 160 MW and 200 MW.

 - Sponsor: Termotasajero S.A.